Financial-Times/n-logger/README.md

 logger.error('Uh-oh', { field: 'some value' });
 ```

-or if you're living in the wonderful world of JavaScript modules,
+or if you're living in the wonderful world of ES6 modules,

 ```
 import {init as loggerInit, logger} from 'ft-next-logger';
-# init first, setting the app's name
-loggerInit({ appName: 'ft-next-front-page' });
+loggerInit('ft-next-front-page);

 logger.info('Saying hello');
 ...